Steve Cattell's Home Page

 I spend a lot of time on the computer as well as watching TV and doing cross stitch.
 Cross stitch pictures .

 I no longer work after having been medically retired but before the crash I was into security, particularly computer security.towards the end.
 I was a School Governor at my grandsons' school for 3 years until 2009.
 And as I said above I do a lot with the RAF Police Association so I am kept occupied with the RAF Police Associates webpage.
-I also created and run a website for the village and am the Programme Secretary of the Local History Group and as such I also sit on the Village Hall Committee where I am the Booking Secretary.
+I also created and run a website for the village and am the Programme Secretary of the Local History Group and as such I also sit on the Village Hall Committee where I am the Booking Secretary and now the Chairman.

 I used to deliver the newspapers in the village at weekends until the papershop took over all deliveries, help with the Neighbourhood Watch and the 2 village email system and love archaeology so keep as busy as I can manage.

 We decided that holidays were such a drag with ensuring the rooms and wheelchair access were ok and comfy beds etc so we go to the theatre a lot now - Nottingham, Newark, Coventry, Birmingham and London are our main spots.

 In September 2015 we bought Winnie - a 1990 Winnebago Itasca Spirit Motorhome to see if we liked motorhoming as much as we used to like caravanning.
 Here she is at Huttoft Hard Standing on our first trip out in her.